 The extra-curricular program is for students in grades 5th-8th.
-If an activity does not have enough students to make up the numbers needed for a team, 4th grade students may be asked to participate in the activity.
+If an activity does not have enough students to make up the numbers needed for a team, 4th grade students may be asked to participate in the activity, but if teams are participating at IESA levels, they will not be allowed to compete.
+Currently, IESA sanctioned activities are not allowed to have 4th graders compete in the 7th and 8th grade level.